2023 BYU Cougars softball team

-The 2023 BYU Cougars softball team represents Brigham Young University in the 2023 NCAA Division I softball season.
-Gordon Eakin enters the year as head coach of the Cougars for a 21st consecutive season.
-2023 is the tenth and final season for the Cougars as members of the WCC in softball as they'll join the Big 12 Conference for the 2024 season.
-The Cougars enter 2023 having won their last 13 conference championships and having been picked as the favorites to win the 2023 WCC title.
+The 2023 BYU Cougars softball team represented Brigham Young University in the 2023 NCAA Division I softball season.
+Gordon Eakin entered the year as head coach of the Cougars for a 21st consecutive season.
+2023 was the tenth and final season for the Cougars as members of the WCC in softball as they joined the Big 12 Conference for the 2024 season.
+The Cougars entered 2023 having won their last 13 conference championships and having been picked as the favorites to win the 2023 WCC title.